casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 }
 ```

-The `connectToSigner()` function calls `provider.isConnected()` to check if the Casper Wallet is already connected.
+The `connectToWallet()` function calls `provider.isConnected()` to check if the Casper Wallet is already connected.
 If it is, it gets the public key of the selected account, if it's not, it opens up a connection request within the Wallet. `provider.isConnected()` will throw an error if the Wallet is not installed as an extension or if it is locked.

 ### Disconnect the Casper Wallet